10 Best Flannel (Plaid) Shirts That Are Soft & ComfyWe may earn a commission for purchases using our links. Learn More.

 Flannels – These are designed for warmth and often intended for casual wear.
 Of course, there are exceptions, and there are plenty of dressier flannels out there, but generally, you’re wearing your flannel to a casual occasion.
 There’s also no need to iron flannel.

 Flannel Jackets – Beyond flannel shirts, many brands also make flannel jackets.
 These differ significantly from flannel shirts as jackets will have additional insulation in order to fend of the cold winter elements.
-Often paired with a quilted interior lining, flannel jackets are heavyweight and are worn in tandem with a lightweight undershirt.
+Often paired with a quilted interior lining (similar to a quilted jacket), flannel jackets are heavyweight and are worn in tandem with a lightweight undershirt.

 Chamois – These are typically solid in color and are thick like flannel.
 They also use cotton as their primary fabric – seems similar right?